Equal-Pay Contracts: Constant-Factor Approximation of Optimal Equal-Pay Contract

-In this section we show an efficient constant-factor approximation algorithm to the optimal equal-pay contract. \begin{theorem} When $f$ is submodular, there exists a poly-time algorithm which computes a constant-factor approximation to the optimal equal-pay contract. \end{theorem}
+In this section we devise an efficient constant-factor approximation algorithm to the optimal equal-pay contract for submodular rewards with combinatorial actions. \begin{theorem} When $f$ is submodular, there exists a poly-time algorithm that computes a constant-factor approximation to the optimal equal-pay contract. \end{theorem}

 To achieve this result we utilize the reduction of \cite{multimulti}, which implies that a constant-factor approximation to the optimal contract can be achieved by a contract-equilibrium pair in which either no agent is large, or only one agent is paid (see statement below).
 We observe that this reduction preserves equal-pay, and thus considering these two cases suffices when approximating the optimal equal-pay contract.